 If you have a Specific Learning Difficulty (SpLD), long-term health condition, mental health condition or disability, please see the information on our disabled students' page.

 Students supporting students

 Throughout the University and Colleges, there’s an extensive student-run welfare network.
-Cambridge University Students’ Union (CUSU) provides an independent, professional and confidential Advice Service, offering information, support and impartial advice by phone, by email or in person at the CUSU Office.
+The University Students’ Union (CUSU) provides an independent, professional and confidential Advice Service, offering information, support and impartial advice by phone, by email or in person at the CUSU Office.

 CUSU also runs campaigns and initiatives about issues surrounding mental health, sexual health and disabilities.
 As every student is a member of the Students’ Union, CUSU seeks to represent them all effectively.